-Budgeted cost: £ 3918
+Budgeted cost: £ 1053

 Activity Evidence that supports this approach Challenge number(s) addressed Intervention teacher 2 hours per week.
 Target identified through pupil progress meetings and on-going assessment for learning by teacher. £418 EEF (+4) Small group tuition is defined as one teacher or professional educator working with two to five pupils together in a group.
 This arrangement enables the teacher to focus exclusively on a small number of learners, usually in a separate classroom or working area.
-2 children to receive catch up provision from intervention teacher from January 2022 50 hours at £~~per child = £1865 TA intervention: 50 hours at £635 TA interventions will be carried out with groups of 2:6 children, focussed on catch-up and filling the gaps in learning identified during the previ- ous lesson.
+2 TA intervention: 50 hours at £635 TA interventions will be carried out with groups of 2:6 children, focussed on catch-up and filling the gaps in learning identified during the previ- ous lesson.
 This will be maths or English.